 Step #3: Prepare an Outline of Your Firm Kick-Off Meeting Presentation

 I am providing a “template” of PowerPoint slides that you may use to help you prepare for your kick-off meeting.
-Click here to view this template that I have successfully used, year after year.
-(Note: At the end of the article, you will have the opportunity to be e-mailed a copy of the PowerPoint slides so that you can actually modify and use the slides for your firm.)
+Click here to download this template that I have successfully used, year after year.

-Below is a general guide about what is covered, which will track the template provided to you.
+Below is a general guide about what is covered, which will follow the template provided to you.